yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cwinappex-class.md

 ### <a name="parameters"></a>Parametry
  [in] *lpszEntry*
- Ciąg zawierający nazwę klucza rejestru.
+ Ciąg, który zawiera nazwę klucza rejestru.

  [in] *pData*
  Dane, które mają być przechowywane.